In my years of outdoor experiences, I’ve been fortunate enough to have some excellent memories.

 The area was wide and lonely.
 Even among the ruins, it was easy to imagine how this outpost was a welcome respite for any travelers coming to Chaco.
 The last push was a day’s walk away.
 On a slight rise, the outlier gave a view to the surrounding terrain.

-As we walked around, an 800+ year old piece of pottery was discovered.
-Even the remnants of the Puebloan pottery is beautiful.
+As we walked around, an 800+-year-old piece of pottery was discovered.
+Even the remnants of the Pueblo pottery is beautiful.